Cooking with Michele in Italy

 Included:

-• First class train from Rome to Lecce with lunch (including wine) on the train
+• First class train with reserved seat from Rome to Lecce

-• Luggage transfer to and from the train/plane in Lecce
+• Luggage transfer form train to hotel in Lecce

-• Five days at The Awaiting Table at the Castle (including all food, wine, lessons, transfers, and excursions)
+• Five days at The Awaiting Table Cookery School (including all food, wine, lessons, transfers, and excursions)

 • Day trip to Otranto with lunch

-• Day trip to Ostuni with farewell lunch
+• Day trip to Ostuni with big farewell lunch

 • Airport transfer to Brindisi